bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/README.md

 Navigate into the `names` directory.
 Here you will find two text files containing 10,000 names each, along with a program `names.py` that compares the two files and prints out duplicate name entries.
 Try running the code with `python3 names.py`.
 Be patient because it might take a while: approximately six seconds on my laptop.
 What is the runtime complexity of this code?

 Six seconds is an eternity so you've been tasked with speeding up the code.
-Can you get the runtime to under a second?
-Under one hundredth of a second?

-*You may not use the built in Python list, set, or dictionary in your solution for this problem.
-However, you can and should use the provided `duplicates` list to return your solution.*

-(Hint: You might try importing a data structure you built during the week)
+Your goal is to use one of the data structures we built out over the course of this week in order to optimize and improve on the runtime so that it's more efficient than O(n²).

+A follow-up question to think about: _*once you've used one of the data structures we implemented over the course of the week*_ in order to improve the runtime of the implementation, what other data structures (including ones from Python's standard library) are also possible candidates for improving the runtime of the implementation?

 #### Task 3.
 Reverse a Linked List